 Your staff can sequence the tests in specific orders based on their needs and priorities, and the time available.
 Those electing to perform repeated testing should use a protocol that they know can be repeated over time so proper comparisons can be made.

 Time and Space Required for Testing

-A coach or sports scientist can purposely isolate vertical jump testing from training or embed it into the training itself, depending on their goals.
+A coach or sport scientist can purposely isolate vertical jump testing from training or embed it into the training itself, depending on their goals.
 If the data needs to represent an athlete’s true ability, then you should administer the test when the athletes are fresh and free of any residual fatigue.
 If you monitor the athlete in an applied setting, change and repeatability are more important than absolute valid scores.
-When managing a roster of athletes utilizing an Athlete Questionnaire to monitor current wellness is essential for accurate measuring.

 On average, it usually takes two to three minutes per athlete to test.
 Depending on equipment access, this can take an entire training session or, if cleverly planned, just a few minutes before an intense workout.
 The required space should be large enough to accommodate a team with everybody standing and observing freely, and have enough room for the tested athlete to feel comfortable and land safely.
 You should set up all equipment safely so that athletes don’t interfere with the testing.
 We highly recommend back-up equipment.

 In order to collect valid and meaningful data, the tests need to be performed in the same conditions as much as humanly possible.
 Subtle changes in the surface, athlete instructions, and even motivational conditions can limit data.
 In addition to the athletes being properly rested, we encourage the use of a warm-up that is short and repeatable.